yuzequn095/HyperGarageSale/README.md

 * Please note you must upload FOUR images with item to avoid errors.
 * Please also note I have not saved images in emulator gallery, so please choose CAMERA to take pictures.
+* Because the images uplaoding may take times, so please wait seconds to check after item posted.

 Thanks.